 The Columbia Basin Trust (CBT), a Crown corporation of the province, is the Council's closest counterpart agency in the Canadian portion of the Columbia River Basin.
-Since 1996, Council members and staff have met at least annually with the Trust.
+Since 1996, Council members and staff have met at least annually with the Trust to discuss Columbia River issues of mutual interest.
 In 2000, the two agencies formalized their relationship and designated official liaisons.
 The Trust and Council exchange visits once or twice a year to discuss Columbia River issues of mutual interest.

-In 2013, the Council and CBT continued to work on several projects, including cofunding of a project to study burbot (freshwater ling cod) in Lake Koocanusa and co-sponsoring a Columbia River transboundary ecosystem management conference to be convened in the fall of 2014.
+In 2013, the Council and CBT-the Trust continued to-worked on several projects, including co-funding of a project to study burbot (freshwater ling cod) in Lake Koocanusa and co-sponsoring a Columbia River transboundary ecosystem management conference to be convened in the fall of 2014.